-Carol J. Cook joined the Louisville Seminary faculty in 2000, having taught at New Brunswick Theological Seminary and served as a teaching fellow at Princeton Theological Seminary.
+Carol J. Cook joined the Louisville Seminary faculty in 2000, having been an adjunct instructor at New Brunswick Theological Seminary and served as a teaching fellow at

-Her teaching interests include the integration of psychology and theology, exploration of gender issues in church and society and utilizing literature and the arts in theological education.
+Princeton Theological Seminary as a doctoral student.
+Her teaching interests include the integration of psychology and theology, exploration of gender issues in church and society, utilizing literature and the arts in theological education, and engaging interfaith diversity.

-She is a marriage and family therapist, a licensed clinical social worker and a certified pastoral counselor.
-While her clinical experience is broad based, Dr. Cook has a special interest in the challenges that adults face as they differentiate from and maintain relationships to their families of origin.
+She is a marriage and family therapist, a licensed clinical social worker, and a certified pastoral counselor.
+While her clinical experience is broad-based, Cook has a special interest in the challenges that adults face as they differentiate from their families of origin.